mac-theobio/QMEE/lectures/Contrasts.notes.md

 ## Speciesvirginica      1.58     0.1030   15.37 1.379   1.79
 ```

-Importantly, in statistics we describe the values in the matrix (`Lmat`) that we inverted as the contrast coefficients.
+Importantly, in statistics we describe the values in the matrix (`Lmat`) that we inverted as *contrast coefficients*.

 So how we set up the design matrix actually influences the default contrasts we get as the model coefficients.
 But what if those are not the contrasts we want?
 Do we need to change the design matrix?
 Not necessarily.
 Once we have the estimates, we can fit our custom contrasts.
 But first, let's go through an example where we do change the design matrix.